TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 installation and distribution scenarios:

 0. `Use default CMake behavior`_
-1. `Libraries and executables are built, installed and used on same machine (TriBITS/CMake default)`_
+1. `Libraries and executables are built, installed and used on same machine`_ (TriBITS default)
-2. `Libraries and executables are built and installed then moved to different    location`_
+2. `Targets will move after installation`_
-3. `Libraries and executables are built and installed on one machine will be moved into a different location on another machine with a different directory structure`_
+3. `Targets and TPLs will move after installation`_
 4. `Explicitly set RPATH for the final target system`_
 5. `Define all shared library paths at runtime using environment variables`_